avodonosov/pocl/README.md

 <a href="https://www.youtube.com/watch?v=ciKSqUfdC8k" target="_blank"><img src="pocl-2-youtube.png"></a>

-It's a javascript-to-javascript compiler, which replaces each unused function by a stub.
+It's a javascript-to-javascript compiler, which replaces each unused function with a stub.
 The stub, when invoked, first records the fact that it was invoked, then loads the original function body and executes it.
 The function calls statistics is accumulated and uploaded to the POCL server to adjust the code - include only functons seen actually called and remove the rest.
 Essentially, it implements statistical dead code elimination (1.1).